foldda/rda/README.md

 Recursive Delimited Array, or RDA, is a text encoding format for storing structured data in a string, similar to XML and JSON.

-Whilst XML and JSON encodings require pre-defining a schema that has places and defined attributes for every data elements for a targeted data structure, RDA's "storage space" is a plain "one-size-fits-all" multi-dimensional array[^1], and all data elements of a data object are placed in the array as strings.
+Whilst XML and JSON encodings require using a schema that pre-defines ids and attributes for storing every data elements of a targeted data structure, RDA's "storage space" is a plain "one-size-fits-all" multi-dimensional array[^1], and all data elements of a data object are placed in the array as strings.

 [^1]: The number of dimensions and the size of each dimemsion of the multi-dimensional array of an RDA encoded string can be expanded as rquired,

-As the result, RDA encoding and decoding are much simpler (read "faster", "more efficient", "compact"...), and as explained below, more flexible and resiliant to data structure changes which often happen in data communications between remote and independent programs.
+As the result, RDA encoding and decoding are much simpler (which means "faster", "more efficient", "compact", etc.), and as explained below, allow applications to be more flexible and resiliant to data structure changes when they are required.

 ## RDA's Schema-less Encoding